Rab C. Nesbitt: Background

 The pilot episode, made for BBC Scotland in 1988, was a Christmas special entitled Rab C Nesbitt's Seasonal Greet, which was broadcast on 22 December 1988 and then repeated on the network the following year.
 The first series began on 27 September 1990 and continued for seven more, ending on 18 June 1999.
 The show returned for a one-off special on 23 December 2008.

-The special sees several important developments, which carry on into the series: Gash now has a daughter, Peaches; Mary and Ella have set up in business together as cleaners (and Jamesie, Rab and sometimes Gash all work for their company, House Mice); and Rab himself has converted to Christianity and given up alcohol.
+The special saw several developments for Rab, which would eventually carry on into the revived series which would be broadcast firstly in 2010.
+In the special episode broadcast in 2008, Gash now has a daughter, Peaches; Mary and Ella have set up in business together as cleaners (and Jamesie, Rab and sometimes Gash all work for their company, House Mice); and Rab himself has converted to Christianity and given up alcohol.

 A ninth series of six episodes began airing on 21 January 2010.
 The show's return received a good critical response and high audience figures, leading to a tenth series being commissioned by the BBC for broadcast in 2011.
 Filming for the series commenced in February 2010, and began broadcasting in October 2011.
 Following a two-year break, Elaine C. Smith confirmed on her Twitter page that a new year's special had completed filming on 10 October 2013, and was aired on BBC Two on 2 January 2014.

 Ian Pattison created and wrote all 65 episodes, and Colin Gilbert produced and directed all 65 episodes as well.
 Topics include alcoholism, Neo Nazis and sexually transmitted infections.
 Often several normally unapproachable subjects were used in the same episode.
 The series is also known for its uncompromising use of Glaswegian accents and dialect, and its technique of breaking the fourth wall by frequently having Rab address the viewer directly.

-The series has featured guest appearances from the likes of Norman Lovett, Peter Mullan, Rikki Fulton, Mary Lee, Anita Dobson, Timothy Spall, Stanley Baxter, Kevin McNally, Clive Russell, Jerry Sadowitz, Viv Lumsden, Sylvester McCoy, Russell Hunter, Peter Capaldi and the unknowns David Tennant, Ashley Jensen, Ford Kiernan, Greg Hemphill, Karen Dunbar, Jane McCarry and Paul Riley.
-Series 10 episode 2 notably featured an appearance by Scottish singer Susan Boyle who was the runner-up on Britain's Got Talent in 2009.
+The series has featured guest appearances from the likes of Norman Lovett, Peter Mullan, Rikki Fulton, Mary Lee, Anita Dobson, Timothy Spall, Stanley Baxter, Kevin McNally, Clive Russell, Jerry Sadowitz, Viv Lumsden, Sylvester McCoy, Russell Hunter, Peter Capaldi and then-unknowns David Tennant, Ashley Jensen, Ford Kiernan, Greg Hemphill, Karen Dunbar, Elaine Ellis, Jane McCarry and Paul Riley.
+Series 10 episode 2 notably featured an appearance by Scottish singer Susan Boyle, who was the runner-up on Britain's Got Talent in 2009.

 The series was taken live on tour in 1991, known as Rab C. Nesbitt: In the Flesh, thus meaning that no new series was broadcast that year.
 A live recording of the tour was released on VHS in 1992 as Rab C. Nesbitt: Live.
 Two script books accompanying the series have also been released, alongside Rab's autobiography, a novel entitled A Stranger Here Myself.

-In October 2016, it was announced that plans were in place for Rab C. Nesbitt to return with a series of live shows at the SSE Hydro in Glasgow, following in the footsteps of Still Game.